hartonen/plotMI/README.md

 `pip install -r data/plotMI_requirements.txt`

-## 2. Reproducing figures from plotMI-manuscript
+## 2. Usage example: Reproducing figure 1b from plotMI-manuscript

 In the following we show how to replicate the figures 1b and 1c from the plotMI-manuscript.
 For this we will need two other Python scripts from the authors from,  [https://github.com/hartonen/randomReads](randomReads) and  [https://github.com/hartonen/promoterAnalysis](promoterAnalysis) repositories.
 We will also use the  [https://bioinf.shenwei.me/seqkit/](Seqkit) tool for manipulating fasta-files.